9cLUNA/Okinawa-Population/README.md

 # Learning python & pandas with Okinawa population data

-The goal here is to use python with pandas to see what I can do with some simple population data about Okinawa, Japan.
+The goal here is to use python with pandas to see what I can do, if anything, with some simple population data about Okinawa, Japan.

 ## Getting Started